 I love to study plants, in particular the wildflowers and ‘weeds’ that are all around us in our gardens, hedgerows, streets and countryside.
 My interest evolved from a desire to answer the question “what type of plant is that?” some 5 years ago now, well almost, back in 2015…..
 To enable me to take images of plants that I encountered in the beautiful Cumbrian countryside of the U.K. where I live, I bought a cheap and cheerful mobile ‘phone that could take pictures!

-Perusing those early sub 1mp images on the ‘phone’s tiny screen whetted my appetite for Botany,and the rest is history!
+Perusing those early sub 1mp images on the ‘phone’s tiny screen whetted my appetite for Botany and the rest is history!

-Nearly 5 years later I have a tiny ‘lab’ at home (my dining-room….) where I not only study plants at the microscopic level as well as the macroscopic as for species ID, but make my own permanently-mounted and stained microscope slides of the fascinating world of the plant’s structure!
+Nearly 5 years later I have a tiny ‘lab’ at home (my dining-room….) where I not only study plants at the microscopic level as well as the macroscopic as for species ID, but make my own permanently-mounted and stained microscope slides of the fascinating world of a plant’s structure!